thingdom/node-neo4j/README.md

 }, callback);
 ```

-It's extremely important to pass `params` separately.
+It's extremely important to **pass `params` separately**.
 If you concatenate them into the `query`, you'll be vulnerable to injection attacks, and Neo4j performance will suffer as well.

 Cypher queries *always* return a list of results (like SQL rows), with each result having common properties (like SQL columns).
 Thus, query **results** passed to the callback are *always* an **array** (even if it's empty), and each **result** in the array is *always* an **object** (even if it's empty).